 Kuhenza for the Children’s Foundation is a non-profit organization that exists to meet the needs of children with disabilities in Kilifi County along the Coast of Kenya.
 Ultimately, the goal is that these children along with their families and communities understand that they have value and are deserving of love and acceptance.

 Kuhenza meets this vision through advocacy, educational support and medical intervention.

-Kuhenza serves children with Cerebral Palsy, Hearing impairments, intellectual challenges, Visual Impairments, Motor impairments, Down syndrome, Autism, Epilepsy and Spina bifida and other disabilities.
-Majority of the people in this County still view these children as being cursed by God or bewitched and hold negative attitudes towards these children.
+Kuhenza serves children with cerebral palsy, Physical disabilities , Hearing impairments, intellectual disabilities, Visual Impairments, Down syndrome, Autism, Epilepsy and Spina bifida and other disabilities.
+The majority of the people in this County still view these children as being cursed by God or bewitched and hold negative attitudes towards these children.

 Having a child with disabilities presents unique difficulties and because of this parents of children with disabilities need to be…